 Help prevent water waste and improve the health of your landscape by retrofitting your existing irrigation system controller with a rain sensor.
 The District offers a rebate of up to $25 when you connect a rain sensor to your existing irrigation system controller.

-A rain sensor is a small device that detects the presence of a set amount of rainfall (e.g., 1/8-inch, 1/4-inch, etc.) and automatically stops operation of the irrigation system to prevent watering in the rain.
-To qualify for the rebate, the rain sensor must be set to shut-off the irrigation system when it detects 1/8-inch or more precipitation.
+A rain sensor is a small device that detects the presence of a set amount of rainfall (e.g., 1/8-inch, 1/4-inch, etc.) and automatically stops the operation of the irrigation system to prevent watering in the rain.
+To qualify for the rebate, the rain sensor must be set to shut off the irrigation system when it detects 1/8-inch or more precipitation.